Trump comes ahead with fresh criticism of Russia inquiry

 “All of this ‘Russia’ talk right when the Republicans are making their big push for historic Tax Cuts & Reform.
 Is this coincidental?
 NOT!”

-On Wednesday, Republican lawmakers are scheduled to release their and Trump’s tax-cut bill.
+On Wednesday, Republican lawmakers are scheduled to release a tax cut bill being pushed by the GOP lawmakers and Trump.

 Follow Darlene Superville on Twitter: http://www.twitter.com/dsupervilleap